open-spaced-repetition/srs-benchmark/README.md

 ## Dataset

 The dataset for the FSRS benchmark comes from 20 thousand people who use Anki, a flashcard app.
 In total, this dataset contains information about ~1.5 billion reviews of flashcards.
-If you would like to obtain the full dataset, please contact [Damien Elmes](https://github.com/dae), the main Anki developer.
+The full dataset is hosted on Hugging Face Datasets: [open-spaced-repetition/FSRS-Anki-20k](https://huggingface.co/datasets/open-spaced-repetition/FSRS-Anki-20k).

 ## Evaluation